 The Heathcotes (father & son) excavated most of the cairns and circles on the moor.
 They also tidied (?) some of the ones they dug, not necessarily to their original form.

 The circle is far more obvious on the ground than in the photos.
 Follow the main path north from the Nine Ladies, and just after you lose sight of the info board there’s a track forking off slightly to the right (NNE).
 This leads to a small gate at the boundary fence where the track then takes a 90 degree turn back to the main path.
-Continue on the track for about 40-50 metres from the gate and the circle will be just to your right.
+Continue on the track for 65 metres (measured) from the gate (about 80 paces) and the circle will be just to your right.
 Before it, there’s a distinctive tree on the right with two boughs close to the ground (see image).

 I’ve surveyed the ring, and it’s circular with two entrances opposite each other: one at SSW from the centre, just off the track, while the other lies about ten metres from the boundary fence/wall behind.